FHNW-Security-Lab-Student-Projects/ip6-autonome-netzwerkadministration/README.md

 network of Nokia SR Linux devices over MCP tools.

-The project evaluates **what kinds of network problems can be troubleshooted by an agent network** — measuring time saved, the difficulty levels that can be diagnosed, the success rate per difficulty level, and the potential cost savings.
+The project evaluates **what kinds of network problems can be troubleshooted by an agent network**, measuring time saved, the difficulty levels that can be diagnosed, the success rate per difficulty level, and the potential cost savings.

 ## Agents